Handling Events in JavaScript

 Summary: in this tutorial, you will learn the various ways to perform event handling in JavaScript.

-When an event occurs, you can create an event handler which is a piece of code that will execute to respond to that event.
+When an event occurs, you can create an event handler which is a function that will execute to respond to that event.
 An event handler is also known as an event listener.
-It listens to the event and responds accordingly to the event fires.
+It listens to the event and responds accordingly.

-An event listener is a function with an explicit name if you intend to reuse it or an anonymous function if you only use it once.
+An event listener can be a function with an explicit name if you intend to reuse it or an anonymous function if you use it once.

-An event can be handled by one or multiple event handlers.
+An event can be handled by one or more event handlers.
 If an event has multiple event handlers, all the event handlers will be executed when the event is fired.

 There are three ways to assign event handlers.